Payload (computing)

 In computing and telecommunications, the payload is the part of transmitted data that is the actual intended message.
-Headers and metadata are sent only to enable payload delivery.
+Headers and metadata are sent only to enable payload delivery and are considered overhead.

 In the context of a computer virus or worm, the payload is the portion of the malware which performs malicious action.

 The term is borrowed from transportation, where payload refers to the part of the load that pays for transportation.

 Networking

-In computer networking, data to be transmitted is the payload.
+In computer networking, the data to be transmitted is the payload.
 It is almost always encapsulated in some type of frame format, composed of framing bits and a frame check sequence.
 Examples are Ethernet frames, Point-to-Point Protocol (PPP) frames, Fibre Channel frames, and V.42 modem frames.

 Programming

 In computer programming, the most common usage of the term is in the context of message protocols, to differentiate the protocol overhead from the actual data.
 For example, a JSON web service response might be: